jameslawler/notes/docs/portuguese/verbs/todo/abrir.md

 2. Open an event / ceremony

-   - Portuguese: Abrir um evento ou cerimónia - ex: Nós abrimos a festa com uma dança.
+   - Portuguese: Abrir um evento ou uma cerimónia - ex: Nós abrimos a festa com uma dança.
    - English: Open an event or ceremony - e.g: We open the party with a dance.

 3. Open an account